github/site-policy/Policies/github-terms-of-service.md

 2. The “Service” refers to the applications, software, products, and services provided by GitHub.
 3. The “Website” refers to GitHub’s website located at [github.com](https://github.com/), and all content, services, and products provided by GitHub at or through the Website.
 It also refers to GitHub-owned subdomains of github.com, such as [education.github.com](https://education.github.com/) and [pages.github.com](https://pages.github.com/).
 These Terms also govern GitHub’s conference websites, such as [githubuniverse.com](https://githubuniverse.com/) and product websites, such as [atom.io](https://atom.io/).
 Occasionally, websites owned by GitHub may provide different or additional terms of service.
 If those additional terms conflict with this Agreement, the more specific terms apply to the relevant page or service.
 4. “The User,” “You,” and “Your” refer to the individual person, company, or organization that has visited or is using the Website or Service; that accesses or uses any part of the account; or that directs the use of the account in the performance of its functions.
 A User must be at least 13 years of age.
 Special terms may apply for business or government accounts (See [Section B(4): Additional Terms](#4-additional-terms)).
+5. “Other Users” refers to third-party people, companies, or organizations that have visited or are using the Website or Service.
-5. “GitHub,” “We,” and “Us” refer to GitHub, Inc., as well as our affiliates, directors, subsidiaries, contractors, licensors, officers, agents, and employees.
+6. “GitHub,” “We,” and “Us” refer to GitHub, Inc., as well as our affiliates, directors, subsidiaries, contractors, licensors, officers, agents, and employees.
-6. “Content” refers to content featured or displayed through the Website, including without limitation text, data, articles, images, photographs, graphics, software, applications, designs, features, and other materials that are available on the Website or otherwise available through the Service.
+7. “Content” refers to content featured or displayed through the Website, including without limitation text, data, articles, images, photographs, graphics, software, applications, designs, features, and other materials that are available on the Website or otherwise available through the Service.
 "Content" also includes Services.
 “User-Generated Content” is Content, written or otherwise, created or uploaded by our Users.
-"Your Content" is Content that you create or own.
+"Your Content" is Content that You create or own.
 “Paid Content” is Content only available to Users who are participating in a payment plan, including private repositories.

 ### B. Account Terms
 **Short version:** *A human must create your account; you must be 13 or over; you must provide a valid email address; and you may not have more than one free account.
 You alone are responsible for your account and anything that happens while you are signed in to or using your account.
 You are responsible for keeping your account secure.*